othree/tern-coffee/README.md

 Tern for CoffeeScript plugins
 =============================

-Use a walk around way to let tern.js play with CoffeeScript.
+Use a work around way to let tern.js play with CoffeeScript.

 Requirement
 -----------